Trần Đức Thạch: International response

-In September 2020, Human Rights Watch urged the Vietnamese authorities to drop the charges and immediately release Thach.
+In September 2020, Human Rights Watch urged the Vietnamese authorities to drop the charges and immediately release Thạch.

-In December 2020, PEN America called for the immediate release of Thach and in April 2021, they released a statement in support of Thach on the first anniversary of his arrest.
+In December 2020, PEN America called for the immediate release of Thạch and in April 2021, they released a statement in support of Thạch on the first anniversary of his arrest.

-In August 2021, the wife of Thach, Chuong Nguyen and three other wives of political prisoners in Vietnam wrote an open letter to U.S. Vice President Kamala Harris.
+In August 2021, the wife of Thạch, Chuong Nguyen and three other wives of political prisoners in Vietnam wrote an open letter to U.S. Vice President Kamala Harris.
 In this letter, they requested Kamala, who was meeting the officials during her trip to Vietnam, to pressure the Vietnamese government to release their husbands.
 This open letter was co-signed by 60 Viet-American pro-democracy, religious, media and community organizations.

-In November 2022, the Working Group on Arbitrary Detention of the United Nations deemed the detention and arrest of Thach to have been arbitrary.
+In November 2022, the Working Group on Arbitrary Detention of the United Nations deemed the detention and arrest of Thạch to have been arbitrary.